 ITAC will ensure that a draft email message that can be quickly and easily edited by an Information Technology Council (ITC) member is always available in the Outage Communications folder of the ITACInfo email account.

 ITC members will configure their email clients to give them access to the ITACInfo mailbox.

 In the case where an ITAC contact is not immediately available to send a notification to the campus, an ITC member close to the situation will edit the draft email according to the situation and send it to the appropriate recipients.

 This policy is in effect 24 hours a day, 365 days a year.

 Reviewers of this PPS include the following:

-Position Date Vice President for Information Technology March 1 EY Assistant Vice President, IT Business Operations March 1 EY Assistant Vice President, IT Assistance Center March 1 EY Associate Vice President, Technology Innovation Office March 1 EY Associate Vice President, Technology Resources March 1 EY Associate Vice President and University Librarian March 1 EY Chief Information Security Officer March 1 EY Special Assistant to the Vice President for Information March 1 EY
+Position Date Vice President for Information Technology March 1 EY Assistant Vice President, Information Technology Business Operations March 1 EY Assistant Vice President, Information Technology Assistance Center March 1 EY Associate Vice President, Technology Innovation Office March 1 EY Associate Vice President, Technology Resources March 1 EY Associate Vice President and University Librarian March 1 EY Chief Information Security Officer March 1 EY Special Assistant to the Vice President for Information Technology March 1 EY

-This PPS has been reviewed by the following individuals in their official capacities and represents Texas State Information Technology policy and procedure from the date of this document until superseded.
+This PPS has been reviewed by the following individual in their official capacity and represents Texas State Information Technology policy and procedure from the date of this document until superseded.

 Vice President for Information Technology; senior reviewer of this PPS